kubermatic/docs/content/kubermatic/master/advanced/oidc_auth/_index.en.md

 ### Root CA Certificates Chain

-In order to verify OIDC provider's certificate in `kubermatic-controll-manager` when establishing TLS connection, a public root CA certificate is required.
-Ideally the whole chain including all intermediary CAs certificates is included.
+In order to verify OIDC provider's certificate in `kubermatic-controller-manager` when establishing TLS connection, a public root CA certificate is required.
+Ideally the whole chain including all intermediate CAs certificates is included.
 Note that we expect that all certificates will be PEM encoded.

 For example if the certificate used by your provider was issued by Let's Encrypt.
 You can visit